 SANNER'S LAKE SPORTSMEN'S CLUB

-The CMP National Rimfire Sporter Match offers shooters a recreation oriented competition where they use smallbore sporter rifles (plinking and small game rimfire rifles) commonly owned by almost all gun enthusiasts.
-This is a unique match where all you need is a rifle and ammo.
-The Rimfire Sporter course of fire is challenging, new shooters can successfully complete it while experienced shooters find it uniquely challenging.
-Firing is done at 50 and 25 yards on a target with a 1.78" ten-ring and an 18" outer one-ring.
-The target is simple enough for a beginner to hit, yet challenging enough that only one competitor in the history of the match has ever fired a perfect 600x600 score.
-See below for More Info and our upcoming matches.
-Additional info can be found on the in this CMP Rimfire Sporter Rifle Guide and on the CMP Sporter Rifle website.
+The Rimfire Sporter Match is a recreation-oriented competition using smallbore sporter firearms such as small game or "plinking" rifles commonly owned by almost all gun enthusiasts.
+This is a classic three-position match where all you need is a rifle and a couple of boxes of ammo, although additional equipment such as a shooting mat, extra magazines and a spotting scope are helpful.
+The course of fire is sufficiently straightforward such that new shooters can successfully complete it while experienced shooters will still find it interesting and challenging.
+Shooting is done at 50 and 25 yards on a target with a 1.78" ten-ring and an 18" outer one-ring.
+The target is large enough for a beginner to hit within the scoring rings, yet challenging enough such that only one competitor in the history of the match has ever fired a perfect score.
+See below for more info including our upcoming matches.
+Additional info can be found in the CMP Rimfire Sporter Rifle Guide.
+Note that rimfire sporter matches at SLSC are not CMP-sanctioned so we allow some leeway with regard to match rules and procedures, e.g. starting position, trigger pull weight, alibi reshoots, etc.

 Current Match Results